Faster and smarter in the app... Open app

 The FCDO advises against all travel to:

-The FCDO advises against non-essential travel to:
+The FCDO advises against all but essential travel to:

 (This is not a comprehensive list of all FCDO warnings, but highlights changes to FCDO advice on travel to or through the Middle East in light of recent developments.)